vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-05-27, I skipped jogging and strength exercises to conserve time and energy.
 I did do hand gripper exercises and humming-with-intermittent-pauses as usual.

+## 2026-05-28: skipped all exercises

+On Thursday 2026-05-28, I skipped all exercises due to a time crunch imposed by the bunching up of personal chores on this day due to being extremely focused on day job work for the past three days (even though I did do cyclic personal chores with long time block commitment on two of the three days, one of these was a lower-priority item that was just chosen for fit with intense day job work, so the high-priority items had indeed bunched up).